Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Terrace Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Terrace Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 3 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Terrace Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 3 percentage points in meets, and 3 percentage points in masters.

 2023-24: Reading: 79% (approaches), 55% (meets), 29% (masters); Math: 66% (approaches), 36% (meets), 12% (masters)